DohyeongKi/regmdc/README.md

 regmdc is an R package for fitting nonparametric regression models with mixed derivative constraints.
-Available estimation methods are entirely monotonic regression, Hardy—Krause variation denoising, totally convex regression, MARS via LASSO, and their generalizations.
+Available estimation methods are entirely monotonic regression, Hardy—Krause variation denoising, totally concave regression, MARS via LASSO, and their generalizations.
 Entirely monotonic regression and Hardy—Krause variation denoising are multivariate generalizations of isotonic regression and total variation